shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 about differential forms, `I loved the excellent video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.

-At the heart of this work lie three articles:
+The pivotal aspects this study lie in three articles:

 * :ref:`Rotations in Minkowski Space`.
 * :ref:`The Exterior Derivative of Rotations in Spacetime`